top of page

 • Compulsive sexual behaviour

-• Pornagraphic compulsive behaviour
+• Pornographic compulsive behaviour

 • Performance anxiety

-• HIV diagnosis
+• Navigating an HIV diagnosis

-• Virginity in later life
+• Virginity issues in later life

-• Sexual health issues
+• Sexual health concerns

-• Sexual orientation insecurities including the ACE spectrum
+• Sexual orientation insecurities, including the ACE spectrum

 • Transitioning insecurities